adeebatak11/icu_mortality/notes.md

         (1) Penalized logistic regression (2) Logistic regression + XGBoost + SHAP
             -   I chose a LASSO penalized logistic regression with tuning parameter with the lowest cross-validated error (\\lambda = lambda.min = 0.006078998).
             -   LASSO is a tool to find the best subset of variables for risk stratification and prediction—not classic statistical significance, but actual, practical “who’s at high risk” classification.
+            -   The optimal cutoff for predicted ICU mortality risk was determined using the threshold that maximized the Youden Index on the ROC curve (threshold = 0.052). other thresholds were tried as well: 0.01, 0.025, 0.10, 0.20 but Youden's statistic generated the best prediction (wrt sensitivity and specififcity and cautioning on the side of err)
+            -   because of bad PPV (16.39%), risk tiers rather than just binary conclusions were evalauted.
+            -   limitation: My model has no external validation: Prediction model development studies without external validation aim to develop a prognostic or diagnostic prediction model from the dataset at hand: the development set.
+Such studies commonly aim to identify important predictors for the outcome under study, assign mutually adjusted weights per predictor in a multivariable analysis, develop a final prediction model, and quantify the predictive performance (e.g., discrimination, calibration, classification) of that model in the development set.
+As model overfitting may occur, particularly in small datasets, development studies ideally include internal validation using some form of data re-sampling techniques, such as bootstrapping, jack-knife, or cross-validation, to quantify any optimism in the predictive performance of the developed model.
+            -   Calibration plots are often supplemented by a formal statistical test, the Hosmer-Lemeshow test for logistic regression.
+            -   “While both models achieved nearly identical discrimination (AUC), the LASSO model automatically dropped statistically uninformative predictors, reducing the risk of overfitting and making the model more interpretable and robust.”: LASSO gives parsimony and interpretability, with no loss in predictive power.
+            -   Despite class imbalance, the unweighted LASSO model stratifies patients effectively: High-risk group had a 41.4% observed mortality, compared to 1.5% in the Low-risk group.
+This risk gradient demonstrates strong clinical utility even with modest PR AUC.”
+        (2) Bootstrapping: Bootstrapping provides robust internal validation for predictive models, especially when sample size is limited.
+            -   “The GLM model achieved a mean AUC of 0.878, with a trimmed (5th–95th percentile) confidence interval of 0.844–0.905 based on 1,000 bootstrap resamples.

+                The LASSO model achieved a mean AUC of 0.855, with a trimmed 90% confidence interval of 0.828–0.894.

+                Because of class imbalance and limited outcome events (n = 79), some bootstrap resamples yielded unstable AUC estimates for the LASSO model.
+To present a more representative range of model performance, we report a trimmed AUC confidence interval.
+This provides a clearer picture of typical model discrimination while acknowledging variability.

+            -   Risk Group Performance

+                Using bootstrap resampling (1,000 iterations), we evaluated the model’s ability to stratify patients into clinically meaningful risk groups based on predicted mortality probabilities:

+                	•	Low Risk (\<10%): 2.3% mortality (95% CI: 1.4%–3.3%)

+                	•	Moderate Risk (10–30%): 19.6% mortality (95% CI: 9.7%–30.0%)

+                	•	High Risk (\>30%): 51.3% mortality (95% CI: 3.5%–80.0%)

+                These results demonstrate strong separation between risk groups.
+The wide confidence interval for the high-risk group reflects instability in bootstrap samples where few patients were classified as high-risk.
+In 26 of 1,000 resamples, this group was empty and excluded from calculations.
+Despite this, the trend across risk strata remained consistent, with increasing predicted risk corresponding to observed mortality.

+            -   “Bootstrapped calibration analysis revealed a median intercept of 0.49 and a median slope of 1.21, suggesting that the model systematically under-predicted risk and produced narrower-than-ideal probability distributions.
+While calibration was generally consistent across bootstrap resamples, 27 iterations failed due to separation or lack of variability in predictions, reflecting occasional instability in model fitting.”

         -   How do you minimize bias?